lisaevermore/Console-Finances/README.md

 # Console-Finances
-creating code for analyzing the financial records of a company.
+This repo using what I learned in Javascript fundamentals to analyzing the financial records of a company in a real-world problems.
 I have been provided with a financial dataset file.
 ## Description
 Write JavaScript code that analyzes the records to calculate each of the following: